naxty/gcp-automated-quality-inspection/README.md

-# Google Cloud Platform Automated Image Quality Inspection
+# Google Cloud Platform Automated Quality Inspection
 ![Architecture](docs/highlevel_architecture.png)

 This repository is a showcase about how to leverage the Google Cloud Platform (GCP) to train and deploy a machine learning project without any deep knowledge about machine learning frameworks.
+ The underlying use case is automated detection of defect components in manufacturing.
+For this purpose we upload pictures of the components to GCP.
+Then, we classify the image using a machine learning model.
+Images that are not classified with sufficient certainty by the model can be manually postprocessed using a simple user interface.

-We are using different components of GCP such as [Cloud Storage](https://cloud.google.com/storage), [AutoML](https://cloud.google.com/automl), [Cloud Functions](https://cloud.google.com/functions), [Cloud Pub/Sub](https://cloud.google.com/pubsub) and [App Engine](https://cloud.google.com/appengine) are used to implement an end-to-end machine learning project.
-Based on this [product image data for quality insepection](https://www.kaggle.com/ravirajsinh45/real-life-industrial-dataset-of-casting-product) we train an AutoML image classification model and deploy it through AutoML.
+We utilizing different services of GCP such as [Cloud Storage](https://cloud.google.com/storage), [AutoML](https://cloud.google.com/automl), [Cloud Functions](https://cloud.google.com/functions), [Cloud Pub/Sub](https://cloud.google.com/pubsub) and [App Engine](https://cloud.google.com/appengine) to implement the machine learning system.
+The AutoML image classification model is trained on the [product image data for quality insepection](https://www.kaggle.com/ravirajsinh45/real-life-industrial-dataset-of-casting-product).

 ## Overview
 - [app_engine](app_engine/): Demo application for deployment.
 For the implementation we use [fastapi](https://fastapi.tiangolo.com/) and [React](https://reactjs.org/) and deploy it on the [App Engine](https://cloud.google.com/appengine).